nerdcash/Nerdbank.Cryptocurrencies/src/Nerdbank.Zcash.App/README.md

   - Less technical jargon.
   - Fewer settings.
 Just better default behavior.
   - Play with Zcash on testnet before committing real funds.
+  - Grows with you.
+Start with simple features and grow into more advance features as you need them.
 - Use the current exchange rate between Zcash and your local fiat currency or alternate cryptocurrency so you can see and input amounts in ZEC or a more stable currency.
 - Multiple accounts.
 - Balance view